Frequently Asked Questions

 No. Please be careful and don’t bet on things you don’t mean to.

 - If you are the host, you can delete the bet and get the coins back ONLY while there are no other bets placed.
 As soon as someone else places their bet, you can no longer delete your bet.
 Please report your bet or contact us.
 We'll be adding an automated option to do this soon.

 - The bet becomes invalid (impossible or unfair to resolve).
 These bets will be cancelled and all coins returned with no fees.
 Please report bets that become impossible to resolve.
-Please note: anonymous bets that get refunded will incur the miner fee (0.0001 BTC).
+Please note: anonymous wagers that are refunded will incur miner fees.

-- Note that it's possible to 'cancel' out your bet with the parimutuel betting mode.
-Bet on the other side with the same amount (if it's time-weighted, adjust for the multiplier) and you should get back what you put in (less fees).
-This gets tricky and is difficult if the bet has more than 1 option.
+- Note that it is possible to 'cancel out' your bet with the parimutuel betting mode.
+Bet on the other side with the same amount (if time-weighted, adjust for the multiplier) and you should get back what you put in (less fees).
+This gets more difficult if the bet has more than 1 outcome option.